ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 Einstein’s theory of relativity predicted that light would bend around a gravity well – when this was first confirmed, it did not prove his theory beyond a shadow of a doubt, but it did prove that the theory *could* be true, which was a great leap forward.
 The first validation is always the hardest, because it is so easy to get things wrong, and error always outnumbers accuracy.

 The UPB framework has correctly validated our moral premise that rape is evil.
 This is a necessary – but not sufficient – criterion for proof, and fully supports additional investigation.
 Thus, let us continue…

-[^1]: This is very different from a physical assault, which destroys your capacity for free choice.

-[^2]: It cannot be argued that rape does not involve a preference, since rape is a behaviour and, as we have discussed above, all behaviours involve preference.

-[^3]: Note that I cannot propose that “personal preferences *may* be violently inflicted upon other people, since that is a violation of UPB, which states that moral rules must be absolute and universal – if they are not, they fall into APA territory, and so cannot be inflicted on others.

-[^4]: We can avoid situations which increase the likelihood of rape, but we cannot avoid a rape in progress.